 Applying our Social and Environmental Risk Policy

-Where customer practices may not be consistent with our policies, we work with the customer to understand the circumstances and, where necessary, identify specific and time-bound improvement plans.
-If prospective or existing customers do not meet our standards and they are not willing to adapt their practices in an appropriate timeframe, we may decline financing or exit the relationship.
+In instances when a business’s practices may not be consistent with our policies, we work with the customer to understand the circumstances and, where necessary, encourage the customer to identify specific and time-bound improvement plans.
+If prospective or existing customers are unwilling to adapt their practices in an appropriate timeframe, we may decline further financing or exit the relationship.

-Corporate lending employees who have approval to make credit decisions undertake mandatory online Social and Environmental Risk training.
-The training covers ANZ’s Corporate Sustainability Framework, our Social and Environmental Risk Policy and ‘sensitive sector’ requirements and our approach to human rights.
-It also provides guidance on identifying and escalating potential issues to the Ethics and Responsible Business Committee, which examines customer proposals that may significantly impact ANZ’s reputation with stakeholders.
+Our training programs cover the Policy, sensitive sector requirements and our approach to human rights.
+Guidance is also provided on identifying and escalating potential issues to the Ethics and Responsible Business Committee, which examines customer proposals that may significantly impact ANZ’s reputation with stakeholders.
 This training is mandatory for new employees authorised to make credit decisions for business customers.